Reverse Crunch

 What is Reverse Crunch:

-The Reverse Crunch is a reversed variation of the classic Regular Crunch exercise, where the lower body is lifted off the ground to flex the spine / contract the rectus abdominis muscle instead of the upper body.
-Since the lower body tends to be heavier than the upper body, this can be used instead as a progression or a more challenging abs exercise than the Regular Crunch exercise.
+The Reverse Crunch is a reversed variation of the classic regular crunch exercise, where the lower body is lifted off the ground to flex the spine / contract the rectus abdominis muscle instead of the upper body.
+Since the lower body tends to be heavier than the upper body, this can be used instead as a progression or a more challenging abs exercise than the regular crunch exercise.

 Key Benefits:

-• Improves Hip Flexor Strength: As the exercise involves hip flexion, it can help strengthen the hip flexor muscles, improving hip mobility.
+• Hip Flexor Strength: As the exercise involves hip flexion, it can help strengthen the hip flexor muscles, improving hip mobility.

 • Convenience: This exercise can be performed virtually anywhere without equipment, making it accessible and convenient for most individuals.